 Diving Port Moresby – When to Go?

-Papua New Guinea’s location just south of the equator means that its weather pattern is monsoonal with distinct wet and dry seasons and “doldrum” periods in between.
+Papua New Guinea’s location just south of the equator means that its weather pattern is monsoonal.
+It has distinct wet and dry seasons and “doldrum” periods in between.

 Then from late April, for about 4-5 weeks to the end of May, the doldrum period sets in with calm seas and steadily improving visibility.